Anonymous elector: United Kingdom

 A person who qualifies to register to vote can be registered anonymously if they can satisfy the electoral registration officer that their safety or that of any other person living in the same household would be at risk if their name and address were printed in the electoral register.

 A voter can apply to be an anonymous elector at any time by using registration forms available from local electoral registration officers or the Electoral Commission's website.
-The applicant must state a reason about why they or someone else in the same household would be at risk should their name and address be publicly available in the electoral register.
+The applicant must state a reason why they or someone else in the same household would be at risk should their name and address be publicly available in the electoral register.
 In addition, the application must be supported either by a court order or an attestation.
 Attestations can be made by a police officer of or above the rank of superintendent of any UK police force, the Director General of the Security Service or the National Crime Agency, a director of adult social services or children’s services in England, a director of social services in Wales, any chief social work officer in Scotland or any director of social services of a Health and Social Services Board or executive director of social work of a Health and Social Services Trust in Northern Ireland.
 Application forms can be returned to the local electoral registration officer by post, by fax or by e-mail as a scanned attachment.

 Once the anonymous elector application has been accepted by the electoral registration officer, the applicant's entry in the Electoral Register appears as an elector number and the letter N, rather than their name and address.
 Only the returning officer, the jury service in England and Wales, the security services and police forces have access to the name and address of anonymous electors.
 A 'certificate of anonymous registration' is then issued to the anonymous elector in case they need to prove their identity and address in order to obtain credit or to donate money or loan money to a political party/candidate (but as this involves handing over name and address details to a third party, the anonymous elector should only do this if they are absolutely confident that the other party will keep the information secure).
-The anonymous elector application lasts twelve months, after which it must be renewed.
+The anonymous elector registration lasts twelve months, after which it must be renewed.

 To vote in person, an anonymous elector must take the poll card received in the post.